bytecodealliance/cargo-component/README.md

   bindings.
 * `cargo component registry` — a command for interacting with local component registries.
+* `cargo component update` — same as `cargo update` but also updates the dependencies in the component lock file.

 More commands will be added over time.